Yvonne Okoro: Career

 She made her screen debut in Sticking to the Promise, a 2002 movie produced by the Nigerian producer Theo Akatugba, just after her Senior High Education.

 She also played a cameo role in the hit series Tentacles by the same producer for Point Blank Media Concepts.

-She's currently the host of Dinning with Cooks and Braggarts.
-Cooks and Braggarts is a celebrity cooking show that features well-known figures to mint their hands on how they cook their favorite foods while bespeaking about various topics.
+As of 2018, she is the host of Dining with Cooks and Braggarts.
+Cooks and Braggarts is a celebrity cooking show that features well-known figures to mint their hands on how they cook their favorite foods while speaking about various topics.

+Awards

+In 2019, she was awarded the Glitz Africa Style Influencer of the Year during the 5th edition of the Glitz Style Awards.
+She also received the Best Radio and TV Personality of the Year award at the 2019 Women's Choice Awards.

 Other ventures

-She made it known to Accra-based radio Peace FM that she owns her own company Desamour Company Limited.
-As well as other transport business.
+She made it known to Accra-based radio Peace FM that she owns her own company Desamour Company Limited, as well as other transport business.

 Philanthropy

-In 2019, she donated to the Black queens of Ghana ahead of the 2019 WAFA tournament.
+In June 2019, she donated $10,000 to the Black Queens of Ghana ahead for winning the bronze medal at 2019 WAFU Zone B tournament.
 At the start of 2020, she also donated some items to maternity ward of the Korle bu Teaching Hospital.